 Backed by an army of devoted world builders

 Unity fosters a focus on ‘time to delivery’ by providing prefabs: color pickers, physics engines, rendering engines, state engines, event handlers, advanced IO, and more.
-The takeaway here is that it’s easy to build… Quickly.
+The takeaway here is that it’s easy to build a Unity robot simulator...
+Quickly.

 Simulate your customers’ pain points — iteratively

-One of Formant’s Observability channels looking at the simulation in real-time
+One of Formant's Observability channels looking at the Unity robot simulator in real-time.

-We have built a rich testing environment that allows us to test multiple aspects of our platform’s front and back end performance.
+We have built a rich testing environment that allows us to test multiple aspects of our platform’s front and back-end performance.
 How good are our tools for fleet administration?
 How quickly can we allow someone to root cause an engineering problem?
 How do we perform with massive amounts of rich sensor data?
 What are our latencies?
-What’s the right amount of information to present the user?
-Are out integrations performant?
-The following are a couple of examples of how we built pieces of our simulation “game”.
+What’s the right amount of information to present to the user?
+Are our integrations performant?
+The following are a couple of examples of how we built pieces of our simulation "game".